Street dogs in Bucharest

 In Bucharest – the capital city of Romania – the problem of stray dogs (maidanezi in Romanian) has been acknowledged for decades.
 The number of stray dogs has been reduced drastically since 2014, following the death of a four-year-old child who was attacked by a dog.
 In 2015, the Bucharest City Hall stated that over 51,200 stray dogs were captured between October 2013 and January 2015, with more than half being euthanized, about 23,000 being adopted, and 2,000 still residing in the municipality's shelters.

 The issue has not only been a heated subject of debate in Bucharest, but also on a nationwide scale.

-While the problem of stray dogs has been largely solved in Bucharest itself, there are still dogs on the outskirts of the city, in the fields and forests from the surrounding Ilfov county.
+While the problem of stray dogs has been largely solved in Bucharest itself, there are still dogs on the outskirts of the city, in the surrounding Ilfov county.
+In Ilfov county, the county which surrounds Bucharest, and consists of small towns, villages, fields and forests, stray dogs continue to roam.

 Many stray dogs from Romania are adopted abroad, especially to the United Kingdom.